cse110-sp23-group14/group14-super-linter-tester/admin/meetings/042023-workday.md

     Your enemies will fall before you like leaves in the wind.

 Remember, these responses are just for fun and not intended to provide actual advice or insight.

+### Ninja ideas
+A "ninja mode" that would allow the user to shake the ball silently, without making any noise, so as to not alert any enemies nearby.